A unified machine-learning framework for ab initio multiscale modeling of liquids: Discussion

 In this work, we have introduced \emph{ab initio} neural cDFT as a simple, first-principles multiscale modeling framework for fluids.
 A distinctive aspect of \emph{ab initio} neural cDFT compared to typical multiscale methods is that it treats physics across length scales within the same theoretical framework.
 In addition to obtaining the equilibrium structure of the fluid, a key appealing feature of the approach is its treatment of thermodynamics, for both homogeneous and inhomogeneous systems.
 In particular, as neural cDFT is formulated in the grand canonical ensemble, the chemical potential of the fluid is known, and measures of pressure in confined systems are well defined and readily obtainable.
 We capitalized upon this feature to obtain the liquid--vapor coexistence curves of water confined between graphene sheets, with interatomic interactions described by the SCAN xc functional.
 We also obtained the Fisher--Widom and Widom lines in supercritical carbon dioxide, with interatomic interactions described by the PBE-D3 xc functional; this demonstrates the framework's ability to even describe bulk properties that would be challenging to obtain from molecular simulations alone.

-It is important to stress our aim has been to introduce a framework that provides accurate predictions of a fluid's emergent physics equipped only with knowledge of its intermolecular interactions, as determined by the Schr\"{o}dinger equation; we have not made any attempt to improve the necessary approximations to the many-body electronic structure problem.
-In this spirit, comparison to experimental data should be viewed as informing on the appropriateness of the underlying interatomic potential for the problem at hand, rather than an assessment of the multiscale framework itself.
+It is important to stress that our aim has been to introduce a framework that provides accurate predictions of a fluid's emergent physics equipped only with knowledge of its intermolecular interactions, as determined by the Schr\"{o}dinger equation; we have not made any attempt to improve the necessary approximations to the many-body electronic structure problem.
+In this spirit, to the extent that the MLIPs provide suitable surrogate models, comparison to experimental data should be viewed as informing on the appropriateness of the underlying interatomic potential for the problem at hand, rather than an assessment of the multiscale framework itself.
 Whether \emph{ab initio} neural cDFT can be useful for improving or validating the underlying electronic structure approximation, e.g., by extending validation metrics to more mesoscopic properties, remains an interesting question that lies beyond the scope of the current study.

 In the same vein, we have also used MLIPs that are readily available \cite{Mathur2023, Wohlfahrt2020, Sanchez-Burgos2023}, rather than trying to improve their description of the potential energy surface; we have neither generated additional training data, nor developed a new MLIP architecture.
 This means we have used MLIPs that rely on an atom's local environment to determine the force acting upon it; explicit electrostatic interactions are missing.
-For the properties that we have investigated, it is likely that this neglect of long-ranged correlations is not too severe, though we cannot rule out the possibility that the Fisher--Widom line reported in Fig.~\ref{fig4} is an artifact of the local description \cite{deCarvalho1994} provided by the MLIP.
-Clearly, a completely rigorous description ought to take the effects of long-ranged electrostatics explicitly into account, and we note recent progress from several groups in this regard \cite{Yue2021, Niblett2021, Gao2022, Zhang2022, Ko2021, Ji2025, Cheng2025, Batatia2026}.
+Such neglect of long-ranged interactions can have important consequences for dielectric fluids such as water.
+In bulk, simulations reveal that the subsequent lack of screening causes long wavelength polarization fluctuations that differ from expected behavior, while for interfacial systems, erroneous polarization gradients can be observed \cite{yeh1999ewald, Rodgers2008pnas, Cox2020, Gao2022, Cheng2025}; a recent study of water at a copper substrate has even found that short-ranged MLIPs can lead to false metallization of the liquid layer \cite{parker2026false}.